Call to book01904 521 936

 • Breakfast, Lunch, Dinner

-This morning we enjoy a buffet breakfast on board before making our way to Nimes by coach.
-Here we will take the the train to Paris, then change for our Eurostar service back home to London.
+This morning we enjoy breakfast onboard before making our way to Nimes by coach.
+Here we board the train to Paris, then change for our Eurostar service back to London.
+After saying goodbye to new friends and fellow travellers, it's time to head home.

 Includes